afsc-assessments/ebswp_2023/doc/EBSpollock.md

 should the possible influence of ageing error

-   -  _Age determination experts re-examined subsets of these data and ageing error seems to be consistent and correct._
+   -  _Age determination experts re-examined subsets of these data and age estimates seems to be consistent and correct._

 Full treatment of both the existing model and models with alternative treatments of the data should continue to be provided, along with maxABC